 The Breakthrough Listen project is making its digital recorder backend at the Green Bank Telescope available for up to 50 hours of shared-risk observations each semester.
 The instrument consists of a cluster of 64 Titan X and 1080 GPU-based servers capturing 8-bit baseband voltages over up to 10 GHz of instantaneous bandwidth in two polarizations.

 Data rates are typically tens of TB / hr but a pipeline is available to generate spectra with adjustable frequency (> 3 Hz) and time (> 350 us) resolutions, with possible science applications including fast radio transients, pulsar observations, stellar flares, SETI, etc.

 System temperatures between 20 and 30 K yield typical sensitivities in a single 3 Hz wide channel of around 140 mJy rms for a 15 minute observation.

 Observations are currently routinely conducted in L, S, C, and X bands; we may also be able to support observations using other receivers on request.
-The Breakthrough Listen team runs dedicated observations for 20% of the time on the GBT, typically in 6 hour long runs.
+The Breakthrough Listen team runs dedicated observations for 20% of the time on the GBT, typically in runs of up to 12 hours.
 The telescope is controlled using standard ASTRID scripts.
 The Listen backend is launched from a simple command line call on our head node and begins streaming the raw voltages to disk on our compute nodes.

 For most Listen observations, we generate and archive filterbank files with 2% of the volume of the raw data, before deleting the raw voltages from disk.
 In certain circumstances we retain the raw voltages for more detailed analysis.